Moving bees and apiary commodities

 Freecall 1800 084 881 More about varroa mites

-Beekeepers looking to move bee and bee commodities into South Australia (including SA-registered beekeepers re-entering the state) must have permission from the Chief Inspector of Stock and comply with the entry conditions.
+Beekeepers looking to move bee and apiary commodities into South Australia (including SA-registered beekeepers re-entering the state) must have permission from the Chief Inspector of Stock and comply with the entry conditions.

-South Australia will accept permit applications for bee colonies, queens, and other apiary products and commodities from all Australian states, though there may be temporary restrictions for pest management.
+South Australia will accept permit applications for bee colonies, queens, and other apiary products and commodities from all Australian states and territories.

 We assess all applications individually.